jjwithanr/obsidian_bible_study/docs/New Testament/Revelation/Revelation4.md

 #### v.1
 >After this I looked, and there before me was a door standing open in heaven.
-And the voie I had first heard speaking to me like a trumpet said, "Come up here, and I will show you what must take place after this."
+And the voice I had first heard speaking to me like a trumpet said, "Come up here, and I will show you what must take place after this."

 #### v.6
 >Also before the throne there was what looked like a sea of glass, clear as crystal.